virtuaCode/valheim-mods/TrashItems/README.md

 ## Overview

 This mod adds a trash can to your inventory screen where you can drag and drop your unneeded items to destroy them **permanently**.
+Optionally you can enable a confirm dialog that appears before destroying the items.

 **Gamepad Support:**<br>
 Select the item in your inventory, go to the Trash tab and then press the 'A' button on your controller to trash the item.